 Advanced study of political theory.
 A common core of reading and written reports by each student is provided.
 Topics differ each year.

-POL-403 Capstone-International Relations Seminar
+Capstone-International Relations Seminar

 Advanced study of international relations.
 A common core of reading and written reports by each student is provided.
 Topics differ each year.